 GML was not commissioned by the NCA to undertake an Indigenous heritage values assessment (including consultation with the Aboriginal community) as part of preparing this HMP update.
-Indigenous values were not identified in the 2011 HMP, with it being noted that 'the island was artificially created as part of the construction of the lake'.
+Indigenous values were not identified in the 2011 HMP, which noted that 'the island was artificially created as part of the construction of the lake'.

-The description and condition of the Carillon and Aspen Island has been drawn from the previous 2011 HMP and site inspections undertaken by the GML project team in July and August 2019.
-Works undertaken between September 2019 and September 2020, and subsequent changes to fabric and condition, have not been accounted for within this HMP.
+The description and condition of the Carillon and Aspen Island in this HMP have been drawn from the previous 2011 HMP and site inspections undertaken by the GML project team in July and August 2019.
+This was prior to works undertaken to the Carillon and Aspen Island between September 2019 and September 2020 and subsequent changes to fabric and condition.

-An arborist's report was not prepared to assess the condition or health of the trees on Aspen Island.
+An arborist's report on the condition or health of the trees on Aspen Island was not prepared.